MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 * is the response helpful and is it what you expected?
 * if the response was not what you expected or hoped for, why was that?
 Can you ask a follow-on prompt (or edit the original prompt) to clarify and get a better response?
 * does the AI's response help you to be quicker or to produce a better outcome for a task?
 Or both?
 Or neither?
-* please let class know about any very interesting interaction
+* please let the class know about any very interesting interaction

 ### Brainstorm
 * Provide some suggestions for a surpise birthday party.